Gerald Heard: Five Ages of Man

-Heard termed this phase "Leptoid Man" (from the Greek word lepsis: "to leap") because humans increasingly face the opportunity to "take a leap" into a considerably expanded consciousness, in which the various aspects of the psyche will be integrated, without any aspects being repressed or seeming foreign.
+Heard termed this phase "Leptoid Man" (from the Greek word lepsis: "to leap") because humans increasingly have the opportunity to "take a leap" into a considerably expanded consciousness, in which the various aspects of the psyche will be integrated, without any aspects being repressed or seeming foreign.
 A society that recognises this stage of development will honour and support individuals in a "second maturity" who wish to resolve their inner conflicts and dissolve their inner blockages and become the sages of the modern world.
 As Heard put it metaphorically, "you notice there aren't these separations... we're parts of a single continent, it meets underneath the water.”
 Further, instead of simply enjoying biological and psychological health, as Freud and other important psychiatric or psychological philosophers of the "total-individual" phase conceived, Leptoid man will not only have entered a meaningful "second maturity" recognised by his or her society, but can then become a human of developed spirituality, similar to the mystics of the past; and a person of wisdom.

 But collectively and culturally we are still in the transitional phase, not really recognising an identity beyond the super-individualistic fourth, "humanic" phase.
 Heard's views were cautionary about developments in society that were not balanced, about inappropriate aims of our use of technological power.
 He wrote: "we are aware of our precarious imbalance: of our persistent and ever-increasing production of power and our inadequacy of purpose; of our critical analytic ability and our creative paucity; of our triumphantly efficient technical education and our ineffective, irrelevant education for values, for meaning, for the training of the will, the lifting of the heart, and the illumination of the mind."

 In May 2023, a revised and re-titled edition of Heard's The Five Ages of Man was released as The Five Ages of Humanity.

 Death

-Toward the end of his life, Heard was given a bit of financial assistance by Henry Luce and Clare Booth Luce.
+Toward the end of his life, Heard was given a bit of financial assistance by Henry Luce and Clare Boothe Luce.
 Heard died on 14 August 1971 at his home in Santa Monica, California, of the effects of several earlier strokes he had, beginning in 1966.
-At his request, there were no memorial services, and his body was donated to the Willed Body Program at UCLA Medical Center.
+At his request, there was not any memorial service, and his body was donated to the Willed Body Program at UCLA Medical Center.